01abhaysharma/AzureDevOps_Project1/README.md

 1. Login to your Azure portal and select "Resource groups" from the left-hand menu.
 2. Click on the "+ Add" button to create a new resource group.
-3. Provide a name for the resource group and select a region.
+3. Select Subscription, provide a name for the resource group and select a region.
 Click on the "Review + create" button.
 4. Review the settings and click on the "Create" button.
 5. Once the resource group is created, go to the "App Services" section in the Azure portal.
 6. Click on the "+ Add" button to create a new app service.
 7. Select the appropriate subscription, resource group, and name for the app service.
-8. Select a runtime stack and operating system for your app service.
-For example, if you used ASP.NET Core, you can select ".NET Core" as the runtime stack and "Windows" as the operating system.
+8. Select a publish, runtime stack and operating system for your app service.
+For example, if you used ASP.NET Core, you can select ".NET Core" as the runtime stack and "Windows" as the operating system and You can select publish as "code".
-9. Choose an appropriate region for the app service and click on the "Review + create" button.
+9. Choose an appropriate region for the app service, select the pricing plan, keep rest of the details as default and click on the "Review + create" button.
 10. Review the settings and click on the "Create" button.
 11. Wait for a few minutes until the app service is created.

 That's it!
-Your App service is now created.
+Your Resource Group and App service under that Resource Group is now created.

+Watch this hands-on video here: https://youtu.be/yyoO_usHZVM & https://youtu.be/F_IRVzsrsz0

 # Step 4: Creating a New Azure DevOps Project and Repository